johnhenry/conversation-studio/readme.md

-# Conversation Studio: Your Tool for Dynamic Conversation Remixing and Analysis
+# Conversation Studio

 [Web](https://conversation-studio.succinct.link)

+> [!WARNING]
+> AI Features are disable by default.
+You must enable them manually (see documentation below)

 ![Conversation Studio](./docs/preview.png)

 Most AI Chat applications are structured like
-[instant messaging applications](https://en.wikipedia.org/wiki/Instant_messaging) where a *user* has a linear conversation with a single *assistant*.
+[instant messaging applications](https://en.wikipedia.org/wiki/Instant_messaging) where a _user_ has a linear conversation with a single _assistant_.

 Conversation Studio allows you to step back and manage multiple conversations at once.
 It's structured like a [forum](https://en.wikipedia.org/wiki/Internet_forum) with multiple threads and nested replies.